Rated Excellent Online

 For very recently purchased new builds — within the first 12 months — lenders may be more cautious, particularly if the development is not yet complete or if comparable sales are limited.
 In these cases, the valuer may struggle to provide an accurate open market value, which makes lenders nervous about the security they are being asked to accept.

-Help to Buy equity loan properties (for those who purchased using the Help to Buy scheme) add an additional layer of complexity, as the equity loan from Homes England must be considered in the LTV calculation and Homes England's consent may be required for a second charge.
-The Help to Buy scheme closed for new applications in 2023, but existing equity loans remain in place and can affect secured lending options for years to come.
+Help to Buy equity loan properties (for those who purchased using the Help to Buy scheme) add an additional layer of complexity, as the equity loan from Homes England must be considered in the LTV calculation and Homes England’s consent may be required for a second charge.
+The Help to Buy scheme closed for new applications on 31 October 2022 in England, but existing equity loans remain in place and can affect secured lending options for years to come.
+A broker who regularly handles new build secured loans will know which lenders are comfortable with recently completed properties and can match your application to the most appropriate lender based on the age and characteristics of your property.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.